airbytehq/airbyte/docs/project-overview/changelog/README.md

 The "production" version of Airbyte is the version of the app specified in `.env`.
 With each production release, we update the version in the `.env` file.
 This version will always be available for download on DockerHub.
 It is the version of the app that runs when a user runs `docker-compose up`.

 The "development" version of Airbyte is the head of master branch.
-It is the version of the app that runs when a user runs `docker-compose --env-file .env.dev -f docker-compose.yaml -f docker-compose.dev.yaml up`.
+It is the version of the app that runs when a user runs `./gradlew composeBuild && VERSION=dev docker compose up`.

 ### Production Release Schedule